maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 This deviates from what is done in, say, linear or ridge regression where we simply return a point prediction equal to $\mathbf{x}_0^T \mathbf{w}\_{LS}$ or $\mathbf{x}_0^T \mathbf{w}\_{RR}$.

-It turns out that in the context of Bayesian linear regression we are able to calculate the posterior predictive distribution exactly.
+It turns out that given the modelling assumptions we have made we are able to calculate the posterior predictive distribution exactly.

 ##### Posterior predictive distribution